Phase constants in the Fock-Goncharov quantum cluster varieties: Cluster -, - and -varieties

 \end{definition}

-For each seed, we consider a parametrized topological space whose coordinate functions are identified with the cluster variables. \begin{definition}[seed tori] To the seeds in Def.\ref{def:seed}, all denoted by $\Gamma$ by abuse of notations, we assign respectively the split algebraic tori
+For each seed, we consider an affine scheme whose coordinate functions are identified with the cluster variables. \begin{definition}[seed tori] To the seeds in Def.\ref{def:seed}, all denoted by $\Gamma$ by abuse of notations, we assign respectively the split algebraic tori